Featured Treatment Areas

 Sacrum.
 A spade-shaped bone that is formed by the fusion of 5 originally separate sacral vertebrae.

 Three hip bones.
-These include the following:
+These are:

 Ilium.
 The broad, flaring portion of the hip bone (the crest of the pelvis).